ssanj/babyloncandle/posts/2019-05-01-why-are-default-parameter-values-considered-bad-in-scala.md

 ---
-title: &quot;Default arguments are insane&quot; needs explanation in Wartremover for Scala
+title: Why are Default Parameter Values Considered Bad in Scala?
 author: sanjiv sahayam
-description: What are the pitfalls of using default arguments?
+description: What are the pitfalls of using Default Parameter Values or default arguments?
 tags: scala, linting, wartremover
 comments: true
 ---

 There is a very long issue under [Wartremover](https://github.com/wartremover) titled: [&quot;Default arguments are insane&quot; needs explanation](https://github.com/wartremover/wartremover/issues/116).
-I personally love using Wartremover as it definitely increases the quality of any Scala code I write.
+Wartremover is a Scala linter that I personally love using as it definitely increases the quality of any Scala code I write.

 The issues around using Default Arguments or
 [Default Parameter Values](https://docs.scala-lang.org/tour/default-parameter-values.html) (as Scala refers to them) are somewhat subtle.
 The Wartemover issue seems to go on forever, but there are lots of really great ideas in there and I though I could summarise some of them here.

 ## What is a Default Parameter Value?